ArunaStorage/pithos/crates/pithos_lib/README.md

 ## Guidance

-Short guidance for usage of the `PithosReadWriter` and similarly for the `PithosStreamReadWriter` custom component.
+Short guidance for usage of the `GenericReadWriter` and similarly for the `GenericStreamReadWriter` custom component.
 For the formal file specification click [here](../../spec/SPECIFICATION.md).

 An overhauled generic version of customisable data transformer component for the Pithos file format and associated transformation logic.
 The idea is simple, you implement these simple base trait with your custom data transformation logic: